 About the Project

-The Humanities Moments Project was created by the National Humanities Center in partnership with the National Endowment for the Humanities and the Federation of State Humanities Councils in an effort to gather, store, and share personal accounts about how the humanities illuminate our lives, help us better understand ourselves and each other, and give us tools for more fully understanding where we came from and where we are going.
+The Humanities Moments project was created by the National Humanities Center in partnership with the Federation of State Humanities Councils in an effort to gather, store, and share personal accounts of how the humanities illuminate our lives.

-By illustrating the critical role the humanities play in contributions from individuals of all ages and from all walks of life, the Humanities Moments project seeks to reimagine the way we think and talk about the humanities.
+By illustrating the importance of the humanities for people from all walks of life, the project seeks to reimagine the way we think and talk about the humanities.

-And by highlighting the humanities’ transformative power, the Humanities Moments project illuminates how our encounters with the humanities fuel the process of discovery, how they encourage us to connect with one another, to think and feel more deeply, and to recognize that imagination and reflection—fed by the humanities—provide the means for us to solve problems as individuals and as a society.
+By highlighting their transformative power, the Humanities Moments project illuminates how our encounters with the humanities fuel the process of discovery, encourage us to think and feel more deeply, and provide the means to solve problems as individuals and as a society.